 At its worst, the ability to recall past lives is a sham sold in books, live or online courses and supposedly therapeutic past life regression hypnotherapy.
 Content creators direct these at the gullible.

 For example, in Many Lives, Many Masters, Brian Weiss makes the claim that exploring past lives can cure all kinds of ailments, phobias and anxieties.
 He suggests focusing on clinical results and forgetting about whether past lives are real or not.
 Easy to say when your wallet is bursting with fees from patients seeking relief and willing to try anything.

 On the opposite end of the scale, people have reported bringing back ugly scars from their regressions, or later becoming obese thanks to things seen in visions of the past.

 But we certainly must admit that that past life regression and the memories it seems to produce may have some legitimate therapeutic value that goes beyond placebo and hypnosis.
 I’ll talk about my experience with descending into a previous life a little further on.

 Helpful or fraught with danger, to be ethical, the hypnotherapist or “regressionist” must make it clear that the techniques induce dreamlike fantasies, not realities.
 Past life memories, no matter how clear or intense, are mirages produced by the mind, not HDTV memories based on anything that ever actually happened.

 How To Win A Million Dollars With Just One Of Your Past Lives!

-In any case, I see no reason to believe that past lives exist.
+I see no reason to believe that past lives exist.
 And any value past life regression can probably acquired by other means without questionable sessions with a hypnotist.
 All the same, let’s look at the issue in detail and try to figure out why some people do believe in it.
 The reasons are fascinating, and we all stand to learn something from them.